niklasf/python-agentspeak/README.rst

 * Standard library does not yet contain introspective and plan-manipulation actions.
 * Jason 2.0 fork join operators not yet supported.
+* Literals are only comparable if they have the same signature.

 .. _Jason: http://jason.sourceforge.net/